hank5925/audio_plugins/01_INITIALIZE.md

 ### Where to Use the Plugin?

 Audacity is an open-source, light-weight DAW.
 The installed plugins would appear inside Generate / Effect / Analyze.
 For the other kinds of DAW, please refer to their guide.
+For the newly compiled plugin, go to Effect > Manage..., and look for the plugin in the dialogue.
+Enable the new plugin and click OK to complete the setting.
+The plugin should be shown up in Effect menu now.

 ## Credit
 Ying-Shu Kuo (Jan 14 2016)